ypshukla/moodle-setup/README.md

 It will install Moodle with basic components

 # Compatibility
-It has been tested on CentOS 7
+It has been tested on Ubuntu 18.04.2 LTS

 # How to use
-Run web_setup.sh as root
+Run web_setup_ubuntu.sh as root

 # Post installation tasks
 1) Secure Database by strong password